radiantlogic-v8/documentation-new/documentation/configuration/data-sources/schemas.md

 ![An image showing ](Media/Image3.26.jpg)

-The new derived view object appears in the list of views in the Schema Manager tab.
-This new object can be used when building virtual views in the [View Designer](view-designer.md).
+The new derived view object appears in the list of views in the schema.
+This new object can be used when building [Identity Views](../identity-views/intro-view-design).

->[!note] A derived view may NOT be created from the same attribute twice.
+>[!note] A derived view cannot be created from the same attribute twice.

 ### Mapping Metadata